 An expungement is a process that will result in the court ordering public entities to destroy records of your arrest.
 By obtaining a South Carolina expungement, your record of arrest will be deleted from public databases and law enforcement records.
 To obtain an expungement, you will need to pursue a court order.
 The order will only direct public agencies to destroy records but does not direct private entities to do the same.
 The only way to have a DUI charge removed from your record is:

 - You were not found guilty of your charges

 - The prosecutor or law enforcement officer dismissed your charges for any reason

 You cannot have your DUI charge expunged from your record if you were found guilty at trial or you plead guilty to your charges.
-A DUI charge will, however, come off of your driving record after a period of 10 years has passed.
+A DUI charge, however, will not appear on your driving record after a period of 10 years has passed.
 This is because the South Carolina Department of Motor Vehicles only reports a three-year and 10-year driving record report.
+The conviction remains.

 Who Handles Expungements?

 An individual or their attorney can prepare the documents needed to file in court for an expungement order.
 The directions are very clear.
 Although you don’t need to have an attorney handle the documentation for you, it can be very beneficial to have your attorney do so on your behalf.
 A lawyer with experience handling expungements can handle the paperwork and save you a lot of time and stress.

 How Long Does It Take a Charge to Get Expunged?